BRAMCOTE UNITY PARK

 THE PARK PLAN

 The Bramcote Honey & Pollination Project intends to allow volunteer bee-keepers to care for and harvest honey using local pollen.
 With the bee population in decline and are now declared an endangered species, we will be constructing a dedicated apiary containing four of the highest quality bee hives.
 Cleanly and securely housed, surrounded by appropriate security fencing allowing our volunteers to collect honey.
-We intend for the honey to be sold in the local independent Bramcote Lane shops, putting local honey on your toast whilst proceeds will help with the upkeep of the Park.
+We hope for the honey to be sold in the local independent Bramcote Lane shops, putting local honey on your toast whilst proceeds will help with the upkeep of the Park.
 The population of bees in an urban setting will be a huge benefit to the local eco-system.
 Buying honey made from local pollen can strengthen a person's immune system and reduce pollen allergy symptoms, too.

 The importance of trees needs no introduction.
 They help us breathe, remove carbon dioxide from the air and carry it into the soil, purifying the air whilst cooling urban areas by as much as 2 degrees.

 The existence of a large quantity of giant Japanese Knotweed & variegated yellow-archangel is currently dominating a large portion of the site; our intention is to use a specialist company to move this as soon as work commences, ceasing this relentless plant from taking over more of the woodland and spreading to the Nature Reserve.
+The intention is to use the dig and sift method of extraction rather than chemicals (which takes years) due to the damage to health & existing flora and fauna.

 Having improved the bio-diversity, wildlife and reforestation, you'll need somewhere to sit and enjoy it all.
 We will be installing park benches & viewing points across the parkland allowing you to take a well earned rest.